Program

 Industry Exhibition

-The life science industry will showcase its products & services within the industry exhibition.
+The industry exhibition will showcase companies and institutions presenting their products & services for the life sciences community.

 Exhibitor Quiz